-- 1. accelerate the deployment of its technology with new commercial theatre exhibitors that want to add a distinctive draw to their offerings; - 2. facilitate the sale of its technology to current exhibitors that may want to equip more than one of their complexes or equip more than one screen within the same complex; - 3. generate motion system sales to the clientele of the high-end home entertainment sub-market, who want to experience D-BOX in the comfort of their homes; - 4. showcase the technology to potential customers in the simulation and training market; - 5. encourage video game users to purchase seats equipped with D-BOX motion systems thereby allowing them to add a new level of immersion to their gaming experience.
+- 1. accelerate the deployment of its technology with new commercial theatre exhibitors that want to add a distinctive draw to their offerings; - 2. facilitate the sale of its technology to current exhibitors that may want to equip more than one of their complexes or equip more than one screen within the same complex; - 3. generate motion system sales to the clientele of the high-end home entertainment sub-market, who want to experience D-BOX in the comfort of their homes; - 4. showcase the technology to potential customers in the simulation and training market; - 5. encourage video game users to purchase seats equipped with D-BOX motion systems thereby allowing them to add a new level of immersion to their gaming experience; - 6. create partnerships with content providers and integrators that can generate sales of D-BOX products to locationbased entertainment centres.